english-blog/english-blog.github.io/_posts/2010-08-12-high-altitude-leadership-chris-warner-don-schmincke-book-review.md

 title: High Altitude Leadership - What The World's Most Forbidding Peaks Teach Us About Success
 date: 2010-08-12
 comments: false
-excerpt: Chris is a vivid mountaineer who is one of the nine American's who summitted world's two tallest mountains Mt.
-Everest and K2.
-Don is a scientist and engineer who pioneered fourth generation medical imaging technology and researched on simulating timing systems for navy's nuclear missile systems.
-They both write a book on management & leadership?.
-Sounded crazy and started flipping immediately!.
 ---

 <img style="clear: right; float: right; margin-bottom: 1em; margin-left: 1em;"